 SEIS is a new scheme and has been introduced to run alongside the other existing schemes.
 For a company to qualify for SEIS it must have no more than 25 employees and its total assets must not exceed £200,000.
-The scheme is only temporary and relates to shares issued from 6 April 2012 until 5 April 2017, although this period may be extended.
-SEIS's are often used by entrepreneurs, wealthy individuals, investors or friends and family investors who provide capital in return for an equity stake in the company.
+SEISs are often used by entrepreneurs, wealthy individuals, investors or friends and family investors who provide capital in return for an equity stake in the company.

 Read more about the Seed Enterprise Investment Scheme (SEIS)

-The simplest definition of shares is they define the ownership of a company.
+The simplest definition of shares is that they define the ownership of a company.
 There can be a number of share classes that can either distribute the ownership or attribute various rights.
-Often seen when companies have different classes of shares, for example A Shares, B Shares etc.
+This is often seen when companies have different classes of shares, for example A Shares, B Shares etc.

 Before issuing shares it is worth having a realistic view of what your company is actually worth.
-This could mean obtaining a professional value of the company like from an accountant.
+This could mean obtaining a professional value of the company - for example, from an accountant.

-A company if permitted can issue shares, to existing shareholders or new subscribers.
-The issue of share capital is governed both by the Companies Act, details can be found in the Companies Act 2006 Sections 549 – 609 (previously Companies Act 1985 Sections 80 – 116) and by the company's Articles of Association.
+A company, if permitted, can issue shares, to existing shareholders or new subscribers.
+The issue of share capital is governed both by the Companies Act (Companies Act 2006 Sections 549 – 609 (previously Companies Act 1985 Sections 80 – 116)) and by the company's Articles of Association.

-The first place to look at is the legislation, Companies Act 2006 Sections 658 – 737, this contain all the necessary details.
+The first place to look is the legislation - Companies Act 2006 Sections 658-737 - which contains all the necessary details.

 Reducing your share capital

-From 1 October 2008 a new means by which a private company can reduce its share capital was introduced by CA 2006 Section 641 and statutory instrument 'The Companies (Reduction of Share Capital) Order 2008' (SI 2008/1915) sets out the means by which a company can reduce its share capital.
-This procedure also applies to a reduction in those reserves which have similar characteristics to share capital (i.e. the share premium account and the capital redemption reserve) although it does not apply to any merger reserves.
+From 1 October 2008 a new means by which a private company can reduce its share capital was introduced by CA 2006 Section 641 and statutory instrument 'The Companies (Reduction of Share Capital) Order 2008' (SI 2008/1915).
+This procedure also applies to a reduction in those reserves which have similar characteristics to share capital (ie the share premium account and the capital redemption reserve) although it does not apply to any merger reserves.

-For private companies court approval is not required neither is an auditors' report required.
+For private companies neither court approval nor an auditors' report are required.
 CA 2006 Section 641(2) states that this method of capital reduction cannot be used if after the reduction there would no longer be any member of the company holding shares other than redeemable shares or if the articles do not permit it.